Posted by marilynch

 But it isn’t just a matter of sticking up a sign.
 California law requires the Manual on Uniform Traffic Control Devices (MUTCD) be adhered to.
 Traffic Controls for Bicycle Facilities are included in the MUTCD.

 Traffic planners must consider both safety and legality, of course.
-And when a sign like this is allowable by California law, it makes sense that county or local traffic planners and decision makers are best equipped to decide what’s most appropriate locally.
+And when a sign like this is allowable by California law, it makes sense that local traffic planners and engineers are usually best equipped to decide what’s most appropriate locally.
+Still, they need and welcome input from people who bike.

 Who to communicate with

 Are there places where “one-way, bikes excepted” signs would mean you’d bike, rather than drive?
-Discuss those locations with Kaki Cheung, Bicycle and Pedestrian Coordinator for the Transportation Agency of Monterey County.
-Or contact other municipal traffic engineers and planners.
+Discuss those locations with the Transportation Agency for Monterey County’s Andy Cook.
+Since June 2013, Andy is Bicycle and Pedestrian Coordinator.
+Or contact municipal traffic engineers and planners such as these, in City of Monterey and City of Salinas.

 Ask planners: Would “one-way, bikes excepted” work well here?